xmed-lab/CCC-GRPO/README.md

 ## Acknowledgement

 This project is built on [VLM-R1](https://github.com/om-ai-lab/VLM-R1).
-We also thank [VisualQuality-R1](https://github.com/tianhewu/visualquality-r1) for its valuable open-source work.
+We also thank [VisualQuality-R1](https://github.com/tianhewu/visualquality-r1) for its valuable work.

 ## Citation